What is the Difference Between a DUI and DWI?

 What does Driving Under the Influence or DUI mean in Texas?

-According to Texas law, anybody under the age of 21 who has any amount of alcohol in their system can be charged with DUI.
+Any minor with alcohol in their system can be charged with DUI.
 Texas Alcoholic Beverage Code 106.401 states that driving when a minor is under the influence in a public space with ‘any detectable amount of alcohol’ in their system, then they are driving under the influence and will be charged under Texas’ Special Zero-Tolerance Rules for Minors or Driving Under the Influence of Alcohol (DUIA).

 What is worse, a DWI or a DUI (DUIA)?